8-Hydroxyhexahydrocannabinol

 8-Hydroxyhexahydrocannabinols (8-OH-9α-HHC and 8-OH-9β-HHC) are active primary metabolites of hexahydrocannabinol (HHC) in animals and trace phytocannabinoids.
 The 8-OH-HHCs are produced in notable concentrations following HHC administration in several animal species, including humans.
-They have drawn research interest for their role in HHC toxicology and stereoisomeric probes of the cannabinoid drug/receptor interaction.
+They have drawn research interest for therapeutic use & their role in HHC toxicology and stereoisomeric probes of the cannabinoid drug/receptor interaction.

-Like Δ9-THC and Δ8-THC, HHC is processed by cytochrome p450 (CYP3A4, CYP2C9 and CYP2C19) to a series of oxygenated derivatives, some of which maintain activity.
+Like Δ9-THC and Δ8-THC, HHC is processed by cytochrome P450 (CYP3A4, CYP2C9 and CYP2C19) to a series of oxygenated derivatives, some of which maintain activity.
 While 11-OH-HHC and its downstream products are the major metabolites of HHC metabolism, hydroxylation at C8 plays a varyingly significant role in animal species.
 Metabolite ratios are also subject to interspecies variation, with one study finding mice hepatocytes preferentially produced 8α-OH-HHC (49/5 α/β) while hamster hematocytes evidenced the opposing selectivity (20/43 α/β).

 While 11-OH-HHC is quickly oxidized to the inactive, water-soluble 11-COOH-HHC, further oxidation of 8-OH instead yields the 8-oxo derivatives, which are then conjugated and excreted.